 It should be noted that a battery will not give backup ‘out of the box’ so it needs to be planned for ahead of the install.
 Furthermore, most people are not aware that a standard UK home solar array is required by law to turn off in a power cut, for the safety of grid workers, so it is usually of no help in a power cut (the exception being our advanced Level 5 option below).

 Level 1 Backup: Automatic Sockets

 Our standard battery system uses a Sofar inverter with an EPS outlet, and a double 13A socket can be wired to this output.
-This is at low cost (no more than £150 at install time) depending on the system.
+This is at relatively low extra cost depending on the system.

 In the event of a power cut, within a couple of seconds the inverter automatically disconnects from the grid and switches the sockets live.
 At that point they can power most smaller loads and be used for tasks such as charging mobile phones or torches and powering lamps.
 With a bit of ingenuity and an extension lead they could keep a fridge powered.